ivancardozo11/Performyzr/README.md

 </div>

 Performyzr is a high-performance Node.js backend application written in TypeScript, offering a robust RESTful API for managing athlete data and performance metrics.
-Built with a strong emphasis on scalability and clean architecture, Dynalyzr utilizes cutting-edge technologies like Hono, Prisma, and PostgreSQL.
+Built with a strong emphasis on scalability and clean architecture, Performyzr utilizes cutting-edge technologies like Hono, Prisma, and PostgreSQL.
 It adheres to hexagonal architecture and SOLID principles, ensuring the codebase is maintainable and extensible.

 With Inversify handling dependency injection and Jest providing a comprehensive testing framework, Dynalyzr guarantees a modular and reliable system.
 The use of Docker and Docker Compose allows for seamless deployment and consistent development environments.
-Whether you're tracking athlete performance or managing complex data sets, Dynalyzr delivers efficiency and scalability in one powerful package.
+Whether you're tracking athlete performance or managing complex data sets, Performyzr delivers efficiency and scalability in one powerful package.

 Technology Stack: